C2SP/C2SP/BLAKE3.md

 ## 4. Tree Mode of Operation

-The following describes BLAKE3's tree mode of operation, first specifying the processing of input data as chunks in Section 4.2, then describing how the binary hash tree structure is formed for a given number of chunks in Section 4.3.
-Finally, Section 4.4 describes how BLAKE3 can produce an output of arbitrary length without committing to a length when processing starts.
+The following describes BLAKE3's tree mode of operation, first specifying the processing of input data as chunks in section 4.2, then describing how the binary hash tree structure is formed for a given number of chunks in section 4.3.
+Finally, section 4.4 describes how BLAKE3 can produce an output of arbitrary length without committing to a length when processing starts.